caesarfeta/dot_com/story/gdb_modelling/gdb_modelling.md

 	DELETE WHERE { ?s ?p ?o }

-# WARNING: The Text Below Is A Work In Progress...
 # 'Conceptual Map' aka 'Categorical Structure' aka 'Ontology'
 Now begins the fun part.
 Modelling YOUR data.